Killol14/Yoga_shop/README.md

 The Sign up page features a simple form where the user can pick a username and a password.
 A request is made to Django to check if the username is already in use.
 If it's not being used a profile is created and the user is directed to their account page.

 ### Log In
 The log in page also features a simple form where the user type their username and password to log in to their account.
-If the user doesn't exist or make a typo when writing, a toasts message appears that says "Incorrect Username and/or Password".
+If the user doesn't exist or make a typo when writing, a toast message appears that says "Incorrect Username and/or Password".

 ### Manage Poducts
 When site admin is logged in there is a page to manage the Product with price and description.
 It's possible to either edit or delete the existing Product or to add new ones by admin only.